switchdoclabs/SDL_Pi_SmartGarden3/README.md

 1) Install MariaDB on Raspberry Pi

-2) Read in the SmartGardenSystem.sql file into the database
+2) Read in the SmartGarden3.sql file into the database

 3) Install python apscheduler<BR>